 PLEASE READ THE FULL DESCRIPTION BELOW!!!

-My hiking style: I like to keep a decent pace and am a pretty tireless hiker, but do like pausing for photos and a snack break now and then.
-To me outings are more about enjoying your surroundings than reaching the 'finish line' at any set time or pace.
-I do like keeping the group somewhat 'together' on the trail and not leaving anyone behind.
+My hiking style: I'm a pretty tireless hiker, but I do pause for photos, viewpoints, and/or snack breaks whenever the scenery demands it.
+My outings tend to be more about enjoying your surroundings than reaching the 'finish line' at an aggressive pace, although I tend to keep a moderate to quick pace (2-2.5 mph) when we're on the move.
+(With that said, if you're wanting full-speed-ahead hikes without pauses, this isn't your event.)
+I like keeping the group somewhat together on the trail and not leaving anyone behind.
 Most of all, I want it to be an enjoyable day out for everyone!

-Costs: Suggested $15 per person to driver for gas (may vary depending on each car's gas mileage)
+Costs: Suggested $20 per person to driver for gas (may vary depending on each car's gas mileage).

 Sorry, no dogs…